 AL-A’raf: Jurnal Pemikiran Islam dan Filsafat, as a respected International journal, wants to ensure that all authors are careful and comply with international standards for academic integrity, particularly on the issue of plagiarism.

 Plagiarism occurs when an author takes ideas, information, or words from another source without proper credit to the source.
-Even when it occurs unintentionally, plagiarism is still a serious academic violation and unacceptable in international academic publications.
+Even when it occurs unintentionally, plagiarism is still a severe academic violation and unacceptable in international academic publications.

 When the author takes words from another author, a citation and quotation marks are required.
-Whenever four or more consecutive words are identical to a source that the author has read, the author must use quotation marks to denote the use of another author’s original words; just a citation is no longer enough.
+Whenever four or more consecutive words are identical to a source the author has read, the author must use quotation marks to denote the use of another author’s original words; just a citation is no longer enough.